openlvc/federate-base/src/cpp/ucef-cpp-examples/README.md

 ## OMNeT++ Communication Co-Simulation example

 The main purpose of this example is to demonstrate the communication co-simulation capability of federates using OMNet++ network simulator.
-Here, `PingFederate` is configured to send `Ping` interactions to a designated `PongFederate` using OMNet++ network simulator and `PongFederate` will reply to each `Ping` with a `Pong` via RTI.
+Here, `PingFederate` is configured to send `Ping` interactions to a designated `PongFederate` using OMNet++ network simulator and `PongFederate` is configured to reply to each `Ping` with a `Pong` via RTI.

 ### Setting-up
 - If you haven't, run `mvn clean install` in root cpp directory
 - Follow the below instructions to bring up `OmnetFederateTest`, `PongFederate` and `PingFederate` federates respectively.
 - When all three federates are running, `Ping` messages generated from  `PingFederate` will be routed via OMNeT++ simulator and `PingFederate`  will receive `Pong` replies from the `PongFederate` via RTI.

 #### Running OMNeT++ federate
 - Navigate to `OmnetFederateTest`
 - Run `.\omnetFederateTest.sh clean`
 - Run `.\omnetFederateTest.sh compile`
 - Run `.\omnetFederateTest.sh execute`
-- This will bring`omnetFederateTest` up and when federate is in execution phase (OMNeT++ simulator UI is not frozen) hit `run` in the UI.
+- This will bring `omnetFederateTest` up and when federate is in execution phase (OMNeT++ simulator UI is not frozen) hit `run` in the UI.

 #### Running Pong federate
 - Navigate to `PongFederate`
 - Run `.\pong.sh clean`
 - Run `.\pong.sh compile`
 - Run `.\pong.sh execute`
-- This will bring`PongFederate` up and will wait at the main execution untill it receives a `ping` interaction
+- This will bring`PongFederate` up and will wait at the main execution phase untill it receives a `ping` interaction
--

 #### Running Ping federate
 - Navigate to `PingFederate`
 - Run `.\ping.sh clean`